 I also like White’s Oats because they make a creamy oat milk (and a creamy porridge, too!)
 They’re suitable for vegetarians and vegans alike, and their packaging is totally recyclable too.

-Can You Make Oat Milk with a Sieve?
+Experiment 1: Can You Make Oat Milk With A Sieve?

 So, now it’s down to method.
 After some fervent research, we found there’s a split between people making oats with a sieve, others using a cotton bag, and finally, those who have invested in a nut milk bag.
 As a couple with a small, rented kitchen, we wanted to try making these with what we had to hand – so Experiment 1 was with a sieve.